-You will be given a practice ACSM HFS exam to take home and complete on your own.
+Students will be given a practice ACSM HFS exam to take home and complete on your own.
 This is a take home exam and thus open book (including internet).
-We will grade the exams in class on the day they are due.
-The purpose of this exam is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual exam.
+We will grade the first attempt of the exams in class on the day the first attempt is due.
+This grade will not count as your grade for the ACSM HFS assignment but will count towards your attendance and participation grade.
+You will then be given another copy of the exam to take home and retake.
+You will hand in this second attempt at the start of the next class.
+The exam will be graded by the instructor and this will count as your grade for the ACSM HFS assignment.
+The purpose of this exam is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual ACSM HFS exam.